craftcms/docs/docs/.artifacts/cms/5.x/console-commands.md

 : The volume handle(s) to save assets from.
 Can be set to multiple comma-separated volumes.

+--with-fields
+: Only resave elements that have custom fields with these global field handles.

 --set
 : An attribute name that should be set for each of the elements.
 The value will be determined by --to.